allegory-software/allegory-sdk/PROGRAMMING.md

 ## Comments

-Assume your readers already know Lua so try not to teach that to them (it would show that you're really trying to teach it to yourself).
+Assume your readers already know Lua so try not to teach that to them (it would only show that you're really trying to teach it to yourself).
 But don't tell them that the code "speaks for itself" either because it doesn't.
 Take time to document the tricky parts of the code.
 If there's an underlying narrative on how you solved a problem, take time